 Field QC samples collected for the environmental monitoring program include equipment blanks, trip blanks, field blanks, field duplicate samples, and matrix spike/matrix spike duplicate samples.
-The rationale for selecting specific field QC samples, and minimum requirements for their use in the Environmental Monitoring Program, are provided in the BNL EM-SOP 200 series, "Quality Assurance."
-Field blanks and trip blanks were collected for all appropriate media in 2021.
+The rationale for selecting specific field QC samples, and minimum requirements for their use in the Environmental Monitoring Program, are provided in the BNL EM-SOP 200, "Collection and Frequency of Field Quality Control Samples" (2022).
+Field blanks and trip blanks were collected for all appropriate media in 2022.

 An equipment blank is a volume of solution (in this case, laboratory-grade water) that is used to rinse a sampling tool after decontamination.
-The rinse water is collected and tested to verify that the sampling tool is not contaminated.
-Equipment blank samples are collected, as needed, to verify the effectiveness of the decontamination procedures on non-dedicated or reusable sampling equipment.
+Equipment blank samples are used to verify the effectiveness of the decontamination procedures on non-dedicated or reusable sampling equipment.

 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOC).
 The use of trip blanks provides a way to determine whether contamination of a sample container occurred during shipment from the manufacturer, while the container was in storage, during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
-Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory prior to shipping the sample bottles to BNL.
-If trip blanks are not provided by the contract analytical laboratory, then field sampling technicians prepare trip blanks before they collect the samples.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2021.
+Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory or manufacturer prior to shipping the sample bottles to BNL.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2022.

 Field blanks are collected to check for crosscontamination that may occur during sample collection.
 A field blank consists of an aliquot of laboratory-grade water that is poured into a sample container in the field.
-For the Groundwater Monitoring Program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
+For the groundwater monitoring program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as groundwater samples.
-A Field Reagent Blank (FRB) is collected when analyzing for Perfluorinated Alkyl Acids (PFAS).
-The FRB must use the same preservative as the samples.
-The FRB is handled the same way as a Field Blank.
+A Field Reagent Blank (FRB) is collected when analyzing for Per- and Polyfluoroalkyl Substances (PFAS) in groundwater or portable water analyzed using EPA Method 537.1.
+The FRB must use the same preservative as the samples. and is handled the same way as a Field Blank.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2021, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of styrene (Table 9-1).
-This compound is likely due to minor laboratory contamination and does not pose significant problems with the reliability of the analytical results.
-Several other compounds were also detected, such as methylene chloride and naphthalene at low levels.
-When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects" (see Section 9.4).
-No contamination was detected in the FRBs during 2021.
-The results from blank samples collected during 2021 did not indicate any significant impact on the quality of the results.
+In 2022, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of chloroform (Table 9-1).
+This commonly observed VOC is likely due to minor cross contamination of the samples at the analytical laboratory, and its detection does not indicate significant problems with the reliability of the analytical results.

+Several other commonly observed compounds were also detected, such as methylene chloride and styrene at low levels.
+When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "non-detects" (see Section 9.4).
+No contamination was detected in the FRBs during 2022.
+The results from blank samples collected during 2022 did not indicate any significant impact on the quality of the results.

 Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2012, 2013).
-For example, in the Groundwater Monitoring Program, duplicates are collected for five percent of the total number of samples collected for a project per sampling round.
+For example, in the groundwater monitoring program, duplicates are collected for five percent of the total number of samples collected for a project per sampling round.

-During 2021, a total of 54 duplicate samples were collected for non-radiological analyses and
+During 2022, a total of 40 duplicate samples were collected for non-radiological analyses and